 Sir Mervyn was also a founder member of the Art Workers Guild, an organisation established by a group of architects heavily influenced by the Arts and Crafts artistic movement.
 It is still active to this day.
 Knighted in 1930 Sir Mervyn contributed significantly to British turn of the century architecture.

-Update: Steve Sherriff has now completed this project.
+Update: Sherriff Stained Glass Specialists has now completed this project.
 Please see photos of the finished building below.

 If you own a property that has leaded windows and you don’t know how to care for them, take a look at our blog on how to care for leaded windows.

-For more information on our work involving the manufacture and restoration of leaded windows, call the Steve Sherriff team on 01202 882 208 or email firstname.lastname@example.org.
+For more information on our work involving the manufacture and restoration of leaded windows, call the Sherriff Stained Glass Specialists team on 01202 882 208 or email firstname.lastname@example.org.